Victoria Probate Costs

 We will prepare the Notice and place the booking for it to run on your behalf.

-This is the charge imposed by the Supreme Court of Victoria in order to lodge an application for Probate in Victoria.
+This is the administration charge imposed by the Supreme Court of Victoria in order to lodge an application for probate or letters of administration.
 The filing fee in Victoria is based on the total value of the deceased's assets.
 The more assets the deceased has, the higher the fee the Court charges.
+The changes mean that for some lower value estates the filing fee will marginally decrease, but the court charges for higher value estates will increase quite dramatically.
+The new fees apply to all new probate or letters of administration applications lodged from Monday November 18th 2024.

 Cost 3: The Fee charged by the company who prepares your Probate application

 Solicitors and Law Firms will generally charge you anywhere between $3,000 and $15,000 to prepare the paperwork for your application.
 The majority of them also base their fees on the value of the assets held by the deceased.
-Our fee for obtaining your grant of Probate is $800, regardless of the value of the estate.
+Our fee for obtaining your grant of probate or letters of administration is $900, regardless of the value of the estate.

 If you get in touch with us we'll be happy to help.